Add Your Business/Event

 | facebook |

 Mighty Hoopla is the biggest LGBT pop festival in London.
-It’ll be taking place in Brockwell Park on June 8.
-Headline acts include All Saints, Chaka Khan and Bananarama.
-Liberty X, Jamelia, Sink The Pink and U Ok Hun will also be in attendance.
+It’ll be taking place in Brockwell Park on June 6th.
+Headline acts last year included All Saints, Chaka Khan and Bananarama.

 It’s guaranteed to be one of the most fun gay events in London this summer.